Is my hs-CRP (C-Reactive Protein) normal?

 What is a normal hs-CRP level?

-High-sensitivity CRP measures systemic inflammation.
+High-sensitivity CRP measures systemic inflammation — a central driver of biological aging known as "inflammaging."
 It's one of the strongest predictors of cardiovascular events.
 The AHA classifies risk as: low (<1.0 mg/L), moderate (1.0-3.0), high (>3.0).
-Chronic elevation signals ongoing inflammation from infection, autoimmune disease, or metabolic dysfunction.
+Elevated hs-CRP signals an inflamed, permeable arterial endothelium, dramatically increasing the likelihood that ApoB-containing particles penetrate the intima and initiate atherosclerotic plaque formation.
+Chronic low-grade inflammation also accelerates neurodegeneration and cancer risk.

 | Range | Values |